 - 2018 Estimated new cases of invasive cervical cancer diagnosed: 13,240

 - Cervical pre-cancers are diagnosed far more often than invasive cervical cancer.

 - In the United States, Hispanic women are most likely to get cervical cancer, followed by African-Americans, Asians and Pacific Islanders, and whites.
 American Indians and Alaskan natives have the lowest risk of cervical cancer in this country.

 Ovarian Cancer Statistics

 - 2019 About 13,980 women will die from ovarian cancer

 - A woman’s risk of getting ovarian cancer during her lifetime is about 1 in 78.
 Her lifetime chance of dying from ovarian cancer is about 1 in 108.

 - Ovarian cancer ranks fifth in cancer deaths among women, accounting for more deaths than any other cancer of the female reproductive system.

-- Ovarian cancer is more common in white women than Africa American women.
+- About half of the women who are diagnosed with ovarian cancer are 63 years or older.
+Ovarian cancer is more common in white women than Africa American women.

 For more information: